 In his story, Irving tells us about two men who have fallen for the same girl – Katrina Van Tassel.
 The first man is Ichabod Crane.
 He is a heady schoolmaster and has a penchant for listening to tall tales and ghost stories in his free time.
 The second was Brom Bones, a muscular, cocky and somewhat arrogant young man who is skilled at horeseback riding.

-One autumn night, on the way home from telling and listening to ghost stories with locals at a tavern, Ichabod encounters the Headless Horseman.
+One autumn night, on the way home from listening to ghost stories with locals at a tavern, Ichabod encounters the Headless Horseman.
 The spirit traps Ichabod on a bridge and throws its “head” at him.
 The next morning, Ichabod is gone and all that is found is a smashed pumpkin on the bridge and hoof prints nearby.

 The Headless Horseman in Writing, Art, Movies and Music